Jakeybobble/PlayTime-Fabric/README.md

 # PlayTime-Fabric
- Minecraft Fabric mod which displays time since client was opened.
+This is a client-side Minecraft mod for Fabric that displays time since the client was opened.